Herb Adderley: Professional career

 Adderley played for the Green Bay Packers from 1961 to 1969, and then played his final three seasons (1970 to 1972) with the Dallas Cowboys.
 While with the Packers, he won rings for five NFL championship teams, including wins in the first two Super Bowls.
-In the pre-Super Bowl era he was on the 1961, 1962 and 1965 NFL champion Green Bay Packers, and then played on the Packers' Super Bowl I and II championship teams.
+In the pre-Super Bowl era he was on the 1961, 1962 and 1965 NFL champion Green Bay Packers, and then played on the Packers' 1966 and 1967 NFL Championship teams as well as the Super Bowl I and II championship teams.
 He was on the Dallas Cowboys 1970 National Football Conference (NFC) championship team, and the Cowboys Super Bowl VI NFL championship team.

 Green Bay Packers

 Adderley was selected by the Green Bay Packers in the first round of the 1961 NFL draft, the 12th overall pick, one pick ahead of future Cowboys Hall of Fame teammate Bob Lilly.
 He was also drafted by the New York Titans (later Jets) in the second round of the AFL draft, 10th overall.
 He began his professional career as a halfback on offense, but was later switched to defense because the Packers already had eventual Hall of Fame runners in Paul Hornung and Jim Taylor.
 He did not have any rushing attempts that season, but did return 18 kickoffs for 478 yards (26.6 yards per return).

 Adderley was first moved to cornerback to replace injured teammate Hank Gremminger against Detroit on Thanksgiving of 1961.
 He was one of the team's top special teams plays up to that point.
 He had an interception that set up the game-winning touchdown.
 Teammate and future Hall of Fame defensive back Emlen Tunnell, a Philadelphia area native in his final NFL season, had encouraged Lombardi to give Adderley an opportunity to play defensive back.
 The Packers were NFL champions in 1961, defeating the New York Giants, 37–0.
 Adderley intercepted a Y. A. Tittle pass in the championship game.

 In 1962, the move to left cornerback became permanent, with Gremminger being moved to safety.
 Adderley went on to become a first-team NFL All-Pro selection five times in the 1960s.
 Packers coach Vince Lombardi remarked, "I was too stubborn to switch him to defense until I had to.
 Now when I think of what Adderley means to our defense, it scares me to think of how I almost mishandled him".
 In a 1962 game against the Baltimore Colts and future Hall of Fame quarterback great Johnny Unitas, Adderley had a 103-yard kickoff return for a touchdown, intercepted a Unitas pass, and saved the game with a fourth down pass deflection at the two yard-line in the game's final minute.